The HITECH Program is an intensive certification designed to provide a qualified pool of Healthcare and IT workers to ensure a successful:

 Bronx Community College offers a certification in three career tracks:

 - Health Information Technology Coordinator

 Health information technology is a growing industry where there's a strong career outlook for individuals with skills and knowledge to collect, analyze, monitor, maintain and report health data in accordance with established data quality principles, legal and information security standards, and professional best-practice guidelines.

 Not sure if this is right for you?
-This program is part of the Continuing and Professional Studies at Bronx Community College, a member of the community college training consortium led by Tidewater Community College.
+This program is part of the Workforce Development and Continuing Education at Bronx Community College, a member of the community college training consortium led by Tidewater Community College.
 The project is funded by the American Recovery and Reinvestment Act of 2009 through the U.S. Department of Health and Human Services (Office of National Coordination).